chasewnelson/SARS-CoV-2-ORF3d/README.md

 	* **Description**.
 Script to extract SARS-CoV-2 GISAID sequences by timepoint in a sliding window for analysis in Figure 5—figure supplement 2.
 Sliding window size (14 days) and step size (7 days) may be changed in the code.
 Day 0 is taken to be the earliest date on or following 2019/12/20; sequences sampled at earlier dates will be excluded.
 	* **Requirements**.
 Python packages Bio, datetime, os, sys
 	* **Input**.
 Two unnamed arguments in the following order:
-		1. the GISAID acknowledgements table, saved as a `.tsv` file; this contains the sampling dates of each sequence.
+		1. the GISAID acknowledgements table, saved as a `.tsv` file with a one-row header; this contains the sampling dates of each sequence.
 The script expects the sequence ID in column 1 (index 0) and the date in column 4 (index 3)
 		2. a `.fasta` multiple sequence alignment file, where the headers are the GISAID IDs, *i.e.*, they match the accession IDs in the GISAID table
 	* **Output**.
 		1. One `*.fasta` multiple sequence alignment file for each 14 day window, containing just those sequences sampled during that period.
 For example, the first file will have the name `*_0to14.fasta` (window 1), the second file will have the name `*_7to21.fasta` (window 2), and so on.